-We didn’t dine there, but there are a variety of vegan options.
+While we didn’t dine there, Pizzeria L’Angelo is a wonderful choice for vegan Venice food.
 There are vegan sandwiches, wraps, and two types of vegan pizza with vegan cheese.
 This is a takeout place, so it would be great to eat on the go.

 This is a small health food shop with a vegetarian deli and salad bar.
 You pay by weight and there are vegan options.
 I can’t vouch for it personally, but it sounds like a great place.
 You can eat inside or take the food away and have a picnic at a nearby park.

 We didn’t dine at all in Cannaregio, but there are actually a few vegetarian restaurants in Venice that you’ll find here.
 They all have vegan options, of course.

 L’Angolo Della Pizza